AU-DIS/A-GLIMPSE-Reloaded/README.md

 In **`experiments/bandit_versus_glimpse.py`** the variable `number_of_aggregations` can be set to make an average result of each experiment. `number_of_aggregations=1` executes each experiment once. `number_of_aggregations=10` executes each experiment 10 times and report the average.

-**The queries**

-TBD.
-I barely remember how this was implemented, but I believe we simply made a wrapper around GLIMPSE query generator and a few adjustable aspects.

 **The graph**

 All experiments are based on dbpedia or subgraphs thereof.